← Back

-Notes on system design interviews
+My notes on system design interviews

-These are my notes for tackling system design interviews.
-Many technical concepts are mentioned here without extensive detail.
 As the interviewee, lead the conversation through these four parts:

 1. Ask clarifying questions